Diagnosis and Management of Stable COPD

 - Initial assessment of COPD should also include the following to help guide therapy

-- Severity of airflow obstruction
+- Severity of airflow obstruction (FEV1/FVC ratio)

-- Impact on patient’s health status
+- Impact of symptoms on patient’s life

 - Risk of future events (e.g., Exacerbations | Hospitalizations | Death)